 We lived in a dominantly Pākehā place, and Māori was not looked upon favorably.
 She really wanted me to succeed.
 She wanted me to prove people wrong and wanted me to rise above those opinions of those people.
-This is just another little slice of the world.
 She really wanted me to rise above what people assumed I would become.

 How did that manifest?

 She pushed me, and that was not always great.
 She really pushed me and she made me play the piano, ballet, opera singing, drama.

 I am not saying these are not Māori things, because dance is Māori and music is Māori.